 You need to understand when your foot strikes the ground.
 It is commonly known as initial contact phase of the running gait whereby your knee should flex just before hitting the ground as the foot pronates, meaning both the leg and foot act as shock absorbers.
 This is the time when the foot and heel should be flexible to accommodate the nature of the terrain.
 However, it may vary from one runner to another because a typical runner may land forefoot and midfoot first without the heel hitting the ground.
 Another gait cycle phase is the midstance whereby the leg and foot stabilize the body weight because the foot is not pronating at this time.

-Alright, let’s look at the three categories of running gait.
+First, you should read the running shoe recommendations for plantar fasciitis and then let’s look at the three categories of running gait.